Centrifuge Price Hits $0.24 on Major Exchanges (CFG)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Centrifuge’s total supply is 430,011,123 coins and its circulating supply is 60,000,000 coins.
-The official message board for Centrifuge is medium.com/centrifuge.
 Centrifuge’s official Twitter account is @centrifuge.
-The official website for Centrifuge is centrifuge.io.
+Centrifuge’s official website is centrifuge.io.
+Centrifuge’s official message board is medium.com/centrifuge.

 Centrifuge Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Centrifuge directly using US dollars.
-Investors seeking to acquire Centrifuge should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Centrifuge using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Centrifuge directly using US dollars.
+Investors seeking to acquire Centrifuge should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centrifuge using one of the exchanges listed above.

 Receive News & Updates for Centrifuge Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centrifuge and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.